dejanu/linux/README.md

   Fork: system call to Clone current process (the parent and the child are identical procceses).
 The cloned process has new PID,
   Exec: Replace current program with a with a new process

-  We opened bash process and when we execute ls coomand, behind fork() is called to clone the bash process and then exec() is called to replace the bash process with the new ls process
+  We opened bash process and when we execute ls comand, behind fork() is called to clone the bash process and then exec() is called to replace the bash process with the new ls process
   ```shell
   $ls -l